remotestorage/website/docs/wiki/modules.md

 parent: Wiki
 ---

+This page was moved from the wiki and is in the process of being revised.
+Please consult the [remoteStorage.js documentation](https://remotestoragejs.readthedocs.io) for more up-to-date-information.
+{: .fs-5 .ls-10 .code-example }

 Data modules are **small add-on libraries** for remoteStorage.js, which extend it for storing certain types of data.
 App developers can create and use these modules to access and manage the same data in different